titobrxavier/titobrxavier/README.md

 - 👋 Hi, I’m @titobrxavier
-- 👀 I’m interested in back-end and hardware
+- 👀 I’m interested in learning back-end development
-- 🌱 I’m currently learning logic, python, and basic stuff
+- 🌱 I’m currently learning programming logic and C
-- 💞️ I’m looking to collaborate on some low-level projects when I can
+- 💞️ I’m looking to collaborate on projects and exercises for begginers
 - 📫 How to reach me: timoteobx@gmail.com or my instagram @tito.brxavier

 <!---